 This paper with all graphics, companion documents, and tables can be downloaded as a PDF

 Corrosion At Fukushima Daiichi

 * A companion report that explains the basics and terminology of corrosion as it relates to Fukushima Daiichi can be found here.
 Corrosion At Fukushima Daiichi Explained

-This is a follow up to a report that was issued concerning the Fukushima spent fuel pools.
-The first report captured general design, storage and water quality necessary to protect the spent fuel for re-use or eventual storage in dry casks.
-At the time the report was written the details of water chemistry within the sfp’s was not known in detail which would have been necessary to more accurately predict corrosion for the spent fuel elements, the structural racks, and the spent fuel liner/interface with the reactor wells.
+This is a follow-up to a report that was issued concerning the Fukushima spent fuel pools.
+The first report captured the general design, storage, and water quality necessary to protect the spent fuel for re-use or eventual storage in dry casks.
+At the time the report was written the details of water chemistry within the SFPs was not known in detail which would have been necessary to more accurately predict corrosion for the spent fuel elements, the structural racks, and the spent fuel liner/interface with the reactor wells.
 We have witnessed several conditions in or around the spent fuel pools since the first report.
-Foreign material have been introduced into the pools as a result of cleanup on the main floor area, covering spent fuel pool #4 and dropping a large steel beam into the unit 3 SFP.
+Foreign materials have been introduced into the pools as a result of cleanup on the main floor area, covering spent fuel pool #4 and dropping a large steel beam into the unit 3 SFP.
 Cooling systems to the SFPs have been shut off many times to make mechanical adjustments causing fluctuations in pool water temperature

 - Total Oxygen

 - Biological Fouling

 - Filterable Solids

 An IAEA document (1) examined the storage of fuel elements in spent fuel pools for short and long term storage.
 The following examples of water chemistry in storage pools is given below: